guardtime/libparamset/doc/mainpage.md

 * Abstract object parsing functionality (e.g. extract double or file).
 * Multiple parameter sets can be merged.
 * Task set, composed of multiple tasks, where from a task can be extracted by specified parameter set.
-* Auto-generated suggestions between multiple tasks for the user when it is not impossible to resolve which task the user wants to perform.
+* Auto-generated suggestions between multiple tasks for the user when it is not possible to resolve which task the user wants to perform.
 * Auto-generated suggestions how to fix the task user tries to perform.
 * Parameters can be bound with description and formatted to human readable list for help text.